 Studio - 6+ bedroom houses priced up to 2.2m+

-Home to Elizabeth 1, Samuel Ryder, George Bernard Shaw & Henry Moore.
-Hertfordshire is a county located in southern region of England.
-It borders London to the South, Cambridgeshire to the North east, Buckinghamshire to the West and Bedfordshire to the North.
+Plenty of famous names have made their home in Hertfordshire, including Elizabeth I, entrepreneur Samuel Ryder, playwright George Bernard Shaw and sculptor Henry Moore.
+Located in the southern region of England, it borders London to the South, Cambridgeshire to the North East, Buckinghamshire to the West and Bedfordshire to the North.

-There are some excellent schools within Hertfordshire.
-With both primary and secondary schools performing extremely well across the board, this county is also well served with independent schools making it an ideal location to raise a family.
-Many young families move to the area to get their kids into these very popular schools.
+There are some outstanding schools within Hertfordshire, with both primary and secondary schools performing extremely well across the board.
+The county is also well served with independent schools, making it an ideal location to raise a family.
+In fact, many young families move to the area to give their children access to some of the very best education.

 The University of Hertfordshire near Hatfield is known as a leading business-facing university – it’s also been awarded a gold ranking in teaching excellence by the government.

 These new homes in Hertfordshire are located near a host of historic landmarks, with the likes of Hatfield House, Knebworth or the Ashridge Estate.
 Take in rural and remote country views at Therfield Heath or visit Pitstone Mill, the oldest windmill in England at Ivinghoe Beacon.
 For quintessentially English scenes, visit St Albans for a marvellous cathedral and quaint streets.

 The Henry Moore Studios and Gardens at Penny Green showcases some of the sculptor’s iconic works in a stunning setting, while the enduringly popular Warner Brothers Studio Tour will appeal to Harry Potter fans everywhere.

 Those looking for adrenaline will find it at Lee Valley White Water Centre, as well as a new snow sports destination at The Snow Centre in Hemel Hempstead.
 If that’s not enough, the great transport links will have you in the centre of London in no time.